react-native-google-signin/google-signin/docs/ios-guide.md

 #### Without Cocoapods

 > Please note that since RN 0.60 pods are standard part of the development process and we do not recommend avoiding pods.
-The following paragraph may not be up-to-date.
+The following paragraph and screenshot may not be up-to-date.

 1. download the GoogleSignIn SDK from [here](https://developers.google.com/identity/sign-in/ios/sdk/) and unzip it.
 Drag and drop the unzipped `.framework` files into the `Frameworks` group in Xcode and copy `GoogleSignIn.bundle` to your project.
 During copying, check `copy items if needed`.
 2. make sure `GoogleSignIn.bundle` is added in your Xcode project's Copy Bundle Resources build phase.